zoubin/array-async-filter/README.md

 Called when all elements are checked.

-If an error thrown when executing `fn`, or the `next` callback is passed a truthy value as the first argument, or the returned promise rejects,
+If an error is thrown when executing `fn`, or the `next` callback is passed a truthy value as the first argument, or the returned promise rejects,
 `done` will be called immediately,